rodrigotamura/go-stack-2019/module04/flux/README.md

 # Calculating amount (total, subtotal)

-It is not a good practice and it will decrease performance if we simply calc `value * amount` within our cart component.
-However we can implement this calc into `mapStateToProps()`.
+It is not a good practice and it will decrease performance if we simply calculate `value * amount` within our cart component.
+However we can implement this calculation into `mapStateToProps()`.
 See this implementation at [Cart Component](./project/src/pages/Cart/index.js)

 **Important to note** that mapStateToProps will run anytime that we change something from Redux state.